akheirollahi/akheirollahi/README.md

 Hello, I’m Atefeh, a Data enthusiast with an M.Sc. in Statistics from Memorial University of Newfoundland, Canada.
-I am passionate about data science and thrive on developing and implementing machine learning models, statistical analyses, and business intelligence solutions.
+I am passionate about data science and thrive on developing and implementing machine learning models, statistical analysis, and business intelligence solutions.

 My GitHub repository showcases my work in: